 Executive recruitment – and the strategies to find awesome executive talent sometimes are not straightforward.
 Mind you, the process is not complicated, but it does require a consistent and persistent effort and focus.

 I thought I would explain my executive recruitment talent strategy in three simple steps in the hope that you can benefit from it.
 Be prepared, because these questions might cause you to dig a bit deeper into how you approach your recruitment process.

 What Needs Do You Have For This Position (Why Is It A Critical Position To Fill)?

 The first step in the executive recruitment strategy is to identify the critical need for the position.
 Here I want you to consider the role this position plays in relation to the fulfillment of your business plan, goals and objectives.
 (Don’t have a business plan?
 Hmmm.)
 Consider as well the role the position occupies in the interrelationships with other key leadership and management positions, as well as the role it occupies relative to projects, programs, customer service, and employee development.

-For instance, if you are recruiting a chief marketing officer, how important is it for this person to assist you in developing your business plan, goals and objectives?
-As your chief marketing officer how important is this person’s responsibilities in developing marketing strategies that will influence the accomplishment of key business objectives?
+For instance, if you are recruiting a chief marketing officer, how important is it for this person to assist you in developing your business plan, goals, and objectives?
+As your chief marketing officer how important is this person’s responsibility in developing marketing strategies that will influence the accomplishment of key business objectives?

 What Happens If You Don’t Fill The Position?

 Think of this next step as a visual.
 You have a hole in a bucket, and you decide that you don’t need to plug the hole.
 Now, fill the bucket with water, and you have the equivalent of the proverbial leaky bucket.
 Keeping that position unfilled will allow water to leak out, continuously, so why is there a need to fill the position?
 Look at the opposite first.
 Does employee development suffer?
 Do programs, projects, or customer service suffer?
 How do other members of the executive team fulfill the responsibilities of the position so that the position functions are fulfilled?